Thma Bang District

 Thma Bang District is one of six districts (srok) and a municipality of Koh Kong Province in south-west Cambodia.
 It is about 72 km from central Koh Kong.
 Thma Bang district is bordered on the east by Sre Ambel District and Aoral District of Kompong Speu Province, on the west by Koh Kong District and Mondol Sima District, on the north by Velveng District and Krovanh District of Pursat Province and on the south by Botumsakor District.
 Thma Bang district has 6 communes comprising to 17 villages and occupies 3465 km2.
 About 98% of the population are farmers who depend on agriculture and forest resources hunting for living.
+Conservation International Cambodia has maintained field activities in Koh Kong Province supported through a field office and a sub-office in Thma Bang District.